viamrobotics/docs/docs/tutorials/projects/bedtime-songs-bot.md

 To match the name we used in our [bedtime songs program](#program-your-bedtime-songs-bot), name your camera `"cam"`.

-If you use a different name, change `"cam"` in the [code](#program-your-bedtime-songs-bot) to match the name you used.
+If you use a different name, you will need to adapt the code in the later steps of this tutorial to use the name you give your camera.

 To view your webcam's image stream, navigate to the **Control** tab of your robot's page on [the Viam app](https://app.viam.com).
 Click on the drop-down menu labeled **camera** and toggle the feed on.